SanthoshiBoyina/BlogApplication/README.md

 ## Title : Blog Application Using MERN STACK

 ## Objective :
-In this MERN STACK Blog Application, a user logins to the application and can add, edit and delete his own blogs.
-The user is provided with a "Read Only" facility with other user blogs so that the Security of the application is enhanced.
-This application also provides a Search feature for All the Blogs.
+In this MERN (MongoDB, ExpressJS, ReactJS, NodeJS) STACK Blog Application, users can create, read, update, and delete blog posts.
+It provides a user-friendly interface for managing blog content, including features like adding new posts and viewing existing posts.

 ## Tools :
 Visual Studio Code